 This one, named Timberwood Trail, is nothing more than a short trail down a gradual grade to this waterfall.
 You can see the houses on either side of the gorge.
 But that doesn’t diminish the fact that this is actually a pretty darn nice little falls.

 The waterfall is created by an outcropping of basalt that hasn’t been worn away over time.
 The softer New Haven Arkose, a sandstone and feldspar mixture, has been worn down by the creek.

-By the way, the indispensible ctwaterfalls website names this “Wolcot Falls” and the HLCT wrote, “Woolcott Falls is owned by the Town of Hamden, and the Hamden Land Conservation Trust has jurisdiction of the trail leading to the falls.”
+By the way, the indispensable ctwaterfalls website names this “Wolcot Falls” and the HLCT wrote, “Woolcott Falls is owned by the Town of Hamden, and the Hamden Land Conservation Trust has jurisdiction of the trail leading to the falls.”

 I don’t know why “Wolcott” is so hard to spell.
 (Turns out that it is, as the CFPA renamed their Wolcott Trail to Walcott Trail in Torrington after decades.)

 Whatever.
 I’ve written about basalt 100 times on this site.
 So let’s learn a little bit about Arkose: